c1rrus/cirrus.twiddles.com/src/site/blog/posts/2024/2024-08-20-fixing-node-path-gotcha-on-windows.md

 ## TL;DR

-**Problem**: When coverting file `URL` objects to absolute path strings, the [`pathname`](https://nodejs.org/api/url.html#urlpathname) part works fine on POSIX systems like macOS & Linux, but causes problems on Windows.
+**Problem**: When converting file `URL` objects to absolute path strings, the [`pathname`](https://nodejs.org/api/url.html#urlpathname) part works fine on POSIX systems like macOS & Linux, but causes problems on Windows.

 **Solution:** Use [`fileURLToPath()`](https://nodejs.org/api/url.html#urlfileurltopathurl-options) from `node:url`, to convert from URL to a path instead.